elixir-bridge/elixir-bridge.github.io/01_Installfest/11-deploy-to-heroku.markdown

 ![heroku-database-username](/assets/heroku-db-username.png)

 Do the same for password.
-Create a Variable called password. and then cpy the password from the correct portion of the database url
+Create a Variable called password. and then copy the password from the correct portion of the database url
 ```
-postgres://username:password.compute-1.amazonaws.com:5432/databse
+postgres://username:password.compute-1.amazonaws.com:5432/database
 ```

 Do the same again for database.
 Create a Variable called `DATABASE` and copy the value from the end of the database to set as the value/